 Continue reading “What I Used for Inktober 2016: Sakura Gelly Roll Pen”

 Welcome back to the What I Used for Inktober series!
-Last week, we looked at the Prismacolor Premier 0.005 black pen for inking, and today we’re looking at Tombow Dual-Brush Pens.
+Last week, we looked at the Prismacolor Premier 0.005 black pen for inking, and today we’re looking at Tombow Dual-Brush Pens in Grayscale.
 Which means we’re at my favorite part: Coloring! \(^o^)/

 Last year, I wanted to try coloring with markers after seeing so many amazing marker paintings on the Web and so many amazing speedpaints on Youtube.
 As a beginner, though, I didn’t want to heavily invest in a huge set of markers or purchase the most expensive professional materials (looking at you, Copics!) – or not yet, at least.
 So I chose to try the water-based Tombow Dual-Brush Pens after hearing that they are a good brand and (luckily) were on sale at the time.
 Better yet, they were reported to be durable, self-cleaning, and even blend well.
 Sounds good, right?

 Long story short, yes, they’re great!
 I like them a lot, though I’m also using other brands these days.
 Tombow markers do have a few downsides, mainly due to the nature of water-based markers; but the water-based vs alcohol-based debate is a post for another day.
 Let’s get started!